Research & Access Services

 Course reserves are a collection of physical (books, pamphlets, etc.) and electronic (Word, PDFs, PowerPoint, etc.) materials placed on reserve by faculty.
-By placing items on reserve, faculty and the library are ensuring everyone within a class has fair access to course material.
+By using course reserves, faculty and the library are ensuring everyone within a class has fair access to material.

-WTAMU students, faculty, staff, and Friends of Cornette Library (Supporting level and above) can use Interlibrary Loan (ILL) to borrow research materials from the collections of other libraries.
+WTAMU students, faculty, staff, and Friends of Cornette Library (Supporting level and above) can use Interlibrary Loan (ILL).
+ILL allows patrons to borrow research materials from the collections of other libraries.

 The ILL Office is located in the west hall at the south end of the Cornette Library.
 The normal business hours are Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Contact the Interlibrary Loan department at (806) 651-2406Request an Item

-When you find an item within many of our databases that we do not have access to, you will often find a link that will allow you to request the item from Interlibrary Loan.
+If you find an item we do not have access to, you will often find a link to request the item from Interlibrary Loan.
 You may also want to consider using the following database to search for items not held at the Cornette Library:WorldCat

 Instructions to Request an Item

-- For books please give us author, title, publisher, and publication date.
+- For books please provide author, title, publisher, and publication date.

-- For articles please give us author, title, title of journal/magazine/newspaper, date or volume/issue of publication, and page numbers.
+- For articles please provide author, title, journal/magazine/newspaper title, date or volume/issue of publication, and page numbers.

-- For other media, also please give us format, producer, and any other unique information.
+- For other media, please provide format, producer, and any other unique information.